 Boston Tea Party Ship & Museum Although the Museum is currently under construction, the information and the sights of this famous rebellion is one thing that Boston is renowned for.

-Boston Harbor When you are a small coastal state, your access to the harbour is a very important thing.
-With whale watching, boat tours, boardwalks, and fishing, the Boston harbour is a very vibrant place to visit.
+Boston Harbor When you are a small coastal state, your access to the harbor is a very important thing.
+With whale watching, boat tours, boardwalks, and fishing, the Boston harbor is a very vibrant place to visit.